What Is a Healthcare Ombudsman? Arizona Guide for Facilities

 Reviewed by Katherine Zheng, PhD, BSN Content Writer, IntelyCare

-Arizona care facilities are responsible for providing high-quality care to elderly residents.
-Administrators have their hands full as they juggle budgeting, paperwork, and policy updates, with the ultimate goal of improving the lives of patients.
-It can be difficult prioritizing each individual’s needs; that’s why oversight is needed to ensure patients receive the respect and dignity they deserve.
+This is an important resource, given the challenges of providing high-quality care to elderly residents.
+Administrators and providers alike often have their hands full as they juggle budgeting, paperwork, and policy updates.
+It can be difficult prioritizing each individual’s needs, which is why additional support can help to ensure that patients receive the respect and dignity they deserve.

 What Is the Arizona Ombudsman Program?